bittide/bittide-hardware/README.md

 unpredictable long tail latencies.
-This ranges from simple things like video conferencing without glitches to virtual reality sports competitions with precisely equivalent system response times for all competitors, an to the orchestration and composition of microservices into a system without queueing delays.
+This ranges from simple things like video conferencing without glitches to virtual reality sports competitions with precisely equivalent system response times for all competitors.
+The properties underlying bittide support the orchestration and composition of microservices into a system without queueing delays.

 ## Components